realdanielbyrne/N-BEATS-Lightning/readme.md

 ### AutoEncoder Block

 The AutoEncoder Block utilizes an AutoEncoider structure in both the forecast and backcast branches in the N-BEATS architecture.
 The AutoEncoder block is useful for noisey time series data like Electric generation or in highly varied datasets like the M4.
-Ir struggles with simpler more predictable datasets like the Milk Production Dataset.
+It struggles with simpler more predictable datasets like the Milk Production Dataset taht rely on mostly trend.
+However, combining this block with a Trend block often eliminates this problem.

 Like any other blocks in this implementation, the AutoEncoder block can be used in isolation or in combination with other blocks freely.
 For instance